rossabaker/northside/content/post/league-appreciation-day.md

 This Saturday, August 3, 2019 is our League Appreciation Day at Dick's Sporting Goods.

 Dick's is generous enough to offer our league members 20% off throughout the store on this day only.
 Please join us at the Dick's Sporting Good's Store at the Castleton Square Mall (6020 E. 82nd Street, Indianapolis, IN 46250) .
-A Northside Soccer representative will be there from 12:00 to 2:00 PM.
+A Northside Soccer representative will be there from 12:00 to 2:00 PM.<!--more-->

 While shopping please keep in mind the below equipment that is needed for the season:
 - Soccer cleats